mabhay3420/Deep-learning-Projects/README.md

 ## Hackathon_and_workshops
-This will(?) contain the notebooks implemented for various hackathons/workshop i participate in :
+This will contain the notebooks implemented for various hackathons/workshop i participate in :
-> PClub hackathon : Simple Transfer Learning model
+> - PClub hackathon : Simple Transfer Learning model
-> Khanan_datagenix_hackathon : A simple ml problem with 6 input feature and one output feature.
+> - Khanan_datagenix_hackathon : A simple ml problem with 6 input feature and one output feature.